core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

       Otherwise, upon receiving the error response, any other proxy in the chain MAY send an updated group request to the next hop towards the origin servers.
 In the updated group request, the Multicast-Timeout Option MUST specify a value T' such that: it is greater than the one specified in the previous forwarded request; and it is greater than or equal to the one specified in the error response (if present therein).
 If the proxy does not send an updated group request, the proxy MUST also send a 5.05 (Proxying Not Supported) error response to the previous hop proxy closer to the origin client.
 Like the received one, also this error response SHOULD include a Multicast-Timeout Option, set to the minimum value T' acceptable by the proxy sending the error response.

-* At step 5, the proxy forwards the request to the next hop towards the origin servers.
+* At Step 5, the proxy forwards the request to the next hop towards the origin servers.

-* At step 6, the proxy sets a timeout with the value T' retrieved from the Multicast-Timeout Option of the request received from the (previous hop proxy closer to the) origin client.
+* At Step 6, the proxy sets a timeout with the value T' retrieved from the Multicast-Timeout Option of the request received from the (previous hop proxy closer to the) origin client.

-   In case T' > 0, the proxy will ignore responses to the forwarded group request coming from the (next hop towards the) origin servers, if received after the timeout expiration, with the exception of Observe notifications (see {{ssec-resp-proc-proxy}}).
+   In case T' > 0, the proxy will ignore responses to the forwarded group request coming from the next hop towards the origin servers, if received after the timeout expiration, with the exception of Observe notifications (see {{ssec-resp-proc-proxy}}).

-   In case T' = 0, the proxy will ignore all responses to the forwarded group request coming from the (next hop towards the) origin servers.
+   In case T' = 0, the proxy will ignore all responses to the forwarded group request coming from the next hop towards the origin servers.

 ### Supporting Observe # {#sec-proxy-chain-request-processing-observe}